JOIN THE GLOBAL INNOVATION FAMILY

 This edition contains amendments to the Constitution, By-laws and Rules and Procedures of the General Assembly proposed and accepted by the General Assembly during its twentieth biennial meeting in Dubai, United Arab Emirates, on 14 October 2010.

 THE GLOBAL NETWORK OF RTOs

 BECOME A WAITRO MEMBER

-In 2019, WAITRO membership fees are temporary waived.
+In 2020, the WAITRO membership fees are USD 200 only.
 Fill out the membership application form and join the Global Innovation Family.